nutanix/karbon-platform-services/cli/README.md

 **Note**: Nutanix is actively developing the xi-iot CLI.
 As a result, the software published here is release candidate (RC) quality until further notice.
 Use this software at your own risk and do not use it in a production environment or deployment.
 The latest release candidate is shown below.

-The xi-iot CLI is a command line tool that helps you manage your Xi IoT resources from your terminal or shell.
-With minimal configuration, you can start using Xi IoT functionality equal to that provided by the browser-based Xi IoT Management Console from the command prompt in your favorite terminal program.
+The xi-iot CLI is a command line tool that helps you manage your Karbon Services for IoT resources from your terminal or shell.
+With minimal configuration, you can start using Karbon Services for IoT functionality equal to that provided by the browser-based Karbon Services for IoT Management
+Console from the command prompt in your favorite terminal program.

 ## Shell Support